 The internship is a practicum course that explores the social and behavioral sciences through a variety of work experiences, both governmental and non-governmental.
 Students are expected to perform work for academic credit and submit, as part of their course requirements, written evaluative reports based on their experiences under the guidance of faculty of the Department of Social and Behavioral Sciences, as well as an oral presentation at the end of the internship.
-Students with a general average of at least "C" at the beginning of the senior year may petition the department for internship approval.
-GRADING: The grading scale used will be the standard scale for the Department of Social and Behavioral Sciences.
-Grades will be determined as follows:
+Students with a cumulative GPA of 2.00 in the major at the beginning of the senior year may petition the department for internship approval.